RobertMueller2/OneIMExtensionExample/README.md

 </Project>
 ```

-One challenge is to get the NuGet packages into the package cache.
-The OneIM installation NuGet subdirectory lacks a packages.config file, otherwise it could be used as a local package source.
-This repo has a powershell script (`New-PackageConfig.ps1`) that can be used to create one, then `dotnet nuget add source <NuGet subdir of OneIM installation>` can be used to add it as a local source.
+One challenge with .NET is to get the NuGet packages into the package cache.
+While on Windows, this just works with running DbCompiler.
+But DbCompiler and DbCompilerCMD are net80-windows executables, so can't be run on Linux.
+The easiest way was to create a local Nuget source, e.g. `/home/USER/OneIM/NuGet`, copy all .nupkg files from OneIM installation NuGet subfolder to this directory, and add it as a local NuGet source, e.g. `dotnet nuget add source /home/USER/OneIM/NuGet -n OneIM-local`.
+At that point, restoring the projects works, e.g. `dotnet restore /p:Configuration=OneIM930`.
+I might add something to the build config to automate this in the future.

 ### How do I use this in LinqPad?